Learning Outcomes

 Allocation Hearing

-- apply the Sentencing Council's Allocation Guideline, which states that either-way offences should generally be tried summarily unless the court's sentencing powers are likely to be inadequate
+- The court is required to apply the Sentencing Council's Allocation Guideline, which emphasizes summary trial as the norm unless sentencing powers are likely to be insufficient or the case involves unusual complexity.

 Key Term: Allocation Guideline

-A guideline issued by the Sentencing Council directing that either-way offences should be tried summarily unless the court's sentencing powers are likely to be insufficient.
+A guideline from the Sentencing Council instructing that, as a matter of policy, either-way offences should ordinarily be tried summarily unless the court’s sentencing powers are likely to be insufficient, or the case involves unusual complexity that is best suited for management in the Crown Court.

 Factors Influencing Allocation Decisions